lunes-platform/lunesjs/README.md

 * aliases
     * byAlias — Waves address related to a given alias
     * byAddress — a list of aliases related to a given Waves address
-    * createAlias — POST-method to create an alias for your Waves address
 * assets
     * balances — your token balances
     * balance — your balance for a given token
     * distribution — the distribution of a given token between addresses
-    * issue — POST-method to create your own token
-    * transfer — POST-method to send send some amount of a given token or WAVES
-    * reissue — POST-method to emit an additional quantity of a given token
-    * burn — POST-method to burn some amount of a given token
 * blocks
     * get — get a block by its signature (ID)
     * at — get the block at a certain height